dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Sometimes you recognize that there is a category of human experience that has not been identified but everyone knows about it.
-That is when I find a term to describe it.
+  I think the biggest disease the world suffers from in this day and age is the disease of people feeling unloved.
+I know that I can give love for a minute, for half an hour, for a day, for a month, but I can give.
+I am very happy to do that, I want to do that.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1302 days)
+## 🌟 Experiences (1303 days)

 ### 🧮 Programming languages